-- 12.2 Following this review a new governance structure is being phased in.
-At the apex of this governance structure is a joint Cabinet Member and Chief Officer Board the Capital Asset Steering Board (CASB) which will review and agree any decisions relating to capital investment and assets that are required to go to Cabinet for a decision.
+- 13.1 At the apex of this governance structure is a joint Cabinet Member and Chief Officer Board - the Capital Asset Steering Board (CASB) which will review and agree any decisions relating to capital investment and assets that are required to go to Cabinet for a decision.
 The scope of the CASB is to: - To review new project proposals, including their affordability and make recommendations to Cabinet on their inclusion on the capital Programme.
-Capital bids will note the proposed funding route and this will inform the CASB's decision, but final funding will be determined at year end as approved by the Group Director of Finance & Corporate Resources - Monitor the delivery and development of the Capital Programme, Strategic Asset Management Strategy and the HRA Asset Management Plan. - To review and monitor the performance of assets against strategic objectives. - To approve (subject to scheme of delegation) or recommend approval to Cabinet of all disposals and acquisition. - To make strategic decisions on external funding bids and proposals. - Help steer the approach to strategic stakeholder relationships or communications relating to capital projects and Council assets. - Major change control decisions on existing capital projects e.g. additional funding using scheme of delegation limits, pause of project, alternative delivery model. - 12.3 The Capital and Asset Steering Board meets monthly (first meeting October 2022) and is a 1st tier board, to which a tier 2 and tier 3 boards will report into it within the new corporate governance framework.
-Tier 2 and 3 boards will be established in the next phase of the introduction of the new framework.
-In the meantime, finance teams and service colleagues will work closely to both manage the agenda of the CASB, provide appropriate information for consideration and ensure the principle aims of the review as set out in paragraph 4.1 are maintained.
-The proposed governance structure is as follows:
+Capital bids will note the proposed funding route and this will inform the CASB's decision, but final funding will be determined at year end as approved by the Group Director of Finance - Monitor the delivery and development of the Capital Programme, Strategic Asset Management Strategy and the HRA Asset Management Plan. - To review and monitor the performance of assets against strategic objectives. - To approve (subject to scheme of delegation) or recommend approval to Cabinet of all disposals and acquisition. - To make strategic decisions on external funding bids and proposals. - Help steer the approach to strategic stakeholder relationships or communications relating to capital projects and Council assets. - Major change control decisions on existing capital projects e.g. additional funding using scheme of delegation limits, pause of project, alternative delivery model.

+13.2 The Capital and Asset Steering Board (CASB) meets monthly and is a first tier board, and a tier two officer board, the Capital Strategy & Asset Management Group reports into it within the new corporate governance framework.
+Finance teams and service colleagues will work closely to both manage the agenda of the CASB, provide appropriate information for consideration.
+The governance structure is as follows: